blueswen/fastapi-observability/readme.md

     # Setting OpenTelemetry
     # set the service name to show in traces
     resource = Resource.create(attributes={
-        "service.name": app_name, # for Tempo to distinguish source
+        "service.name": app_name # for Tempo to distinguish source
-        "compose_service": app_name # as a query criteria for Trace to logs })
+    })

     # set the tracer provider